paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 <img src="../img/Picture16.png" style="zoom:50%;" />

-Select the newly added tester.
+Select the newly added tester from the previous step.

+### Install from Testflight

-The new tester should now install the **TestFlight** app (available in the regular App Store) on their device and sign in with their Apple ID.
+The new tester should now install the **TestFlight** app if they don't already have it (it's available in the regular App Store) on their device and sign in with their Apple ID.

  When they open the TestFlight app, they should be able to see your release of xDrip4iOS and install it on their device.
 ___
 ## Updates